 that it was soon cut down to two round trips on Thursdays and Saturdays

-a bus business (coaching activities ceased in
+Delaine are in the bus business (coaching activities ceased in

-the routes still radiate
+and their routes radiate

 Bourne to Stamford, Spalding and Peterborough, with the latter route

 important and operated nowadays at a half-hourly daytime